serge1/ELFIO/README.md

 dependent on any other product or project.
 Adhering to ISO C++, it compiles on a wide variety of architectures and compilers.

+While written in C++, the library provides a C-language interface wrapper.

 The full library documentation can be found in *[ELFIO - Tutorial and User Manual](http://elfio.sourceforge.net/elfio.pdf)*.